nkalaitzian/Valentine-s-Day-2026/README.md

 	- Rotated the heart cursor SVG by 180 degrees.
 49. secret mode disables dark mode
 	- Added combined dark-mode + secret-mode styles so dark mode stays active.
+50. Update the readme to showcase all features
+	- Expanded the features list to reflect all current functionality.
 </details>